lkacenja/address_match/README.md

 A script for matching voter address information with polling place address information.
 The script currently does some normalization on both input datasets.
 Then uses a list of full state name and abbreviations to join our datasets.

+## Strategy
+The repository suggests using a containerized solution where the code, input data and output data are included via Docker volumes.
+Input data and output data are intentionally excluded from the repository to protect personally identifiable information and to reduce cloning speed issues.
+The script currently outputs data to the shell, but could easily be modified to write a file or upload to a database.

 ## Usage
 To run the script, build the docker image and then execute it via `docker run`.
 1. `docker image build -t address-match .`